 Prepare a document with your branding guidelines

-It's extremely helpful to have one file you can refer to whenever you're creating something new.
+It’s extremely helpful to have one file you can refer to whenever you’re creating something new.
 When you work with a professional designer, they will prepare a PDF file with the style guidelines that helps you implement the branding on your own.
-Depending on the scope of the work the designer or agency did, it may refer to the visuals only, or to the entire brand experience (you can see an example of such file I did that includes only visual components).
+Depending on the scope of the work the designer or agency did, it may refer to the visuals only, or to the entire brand experience.

 This file can be a simple text document with some sample images, and you can add things to it and revise it as you go.
 Bonus, it will come in really handy when you decide to hire a professional designer!